shoelace-style/shoelace/docs/frameworks/react.md

 export default MyComponent;
 ```

-You can find a copy + paste import for every component at the bottom of each page in the documentation.
+You can find a copy + paste import for each component in the "importing" section of its documentation.

 ### Event Handling